vslepakov/edge-secrets/deployment/README.md

 ./deployAll.sh [RG Name] [Container Registry] [Image URI] [Tenant ID] [App Object ID] [App Client ID] [App Password] [WebHook API Key to use]
 ```

-That script will deploy all the services in the rectangle:
+That script will deploy all the services in the box:
 ![alt](../images/deployment-all.png)

 Parameters: